duskybomb/first-time-shell/README.md

 # First-time-shell
-A simple shell scipt which I use when I log in to Debian OS for the very first time.
+A simple shell script which I use when I log in to Debian OS for the very first time.

 ## Why?
-In last three months I have installed debian thrice and now I am fed up of installing things one by one.
+In last three months, I have installed debian thrice and now I am done installing things one by one, again and again.

 ## How to run
 ```